Can I hide my activity’s start time?

 With the exception of the "My Results" filter, our leaderboard filters only display segment times from activities set to "Everyone".
 You will not be able to see your times on the other segment filters (today, this month, followers, age, etc) if your activities are set to "Followers" or "Only You".

-Why isn’t my address locating me properly when I create a privacy zone?
+Why isn’t my address locating me properly when I edit map visibility?

 This is likely because Google Maps has not correctly indexed your location in its database.
 Instead, you can enter the latitude/longitude coordinates for your location.

-- From the Google Maps website, find the address that corresponds to the location you want the privacy zone to cover.
+- From the Google Maps website, find the address that corresponds to the location you want to hide.

 - Right-click the desired location, and select "What's Here."
 Upon doing so, the appropriate coordinates will come up in the Maps search bar in the format "37.76447,-122.437529."

-How do I know what privacy settings to use so that my activities count towards a 3rd party application, website, or program?
+How do I know what privacy settings to use so that my activities count toward a 3rd party application, website, or program?

 When you authorize your account with a 3rd party application, you will grant that 3rd party access to activities marked “Followers” or “Everyone”.
 The 3rd party will not have access to activities marked “Only You” unless you give them that permission.
 Whether the 3rd party chooses to use activities marked as “Followers” or “Everyone” is entirely up to them so it would be best to direct your questions to their support team.